-The Mdina Experience is an audio-visual show which enraptures 3000 years of developing the history of a national that saw many conquerors and eventually becoming a Republic led by the Maltese themselves in a 30 minute spectacle.
+The Mdina Experience is an audio-visual show which enraptures 3000 years of developing a history of a national that saw many conquerors and eventually becoming a Republic led by the Maltese themselves in a 30 minute spectacle.

 It is in one of the old buildings at Mesquita Square.
-A journey back in time which helps you visualize how life was when Mdina was still the capital city of Malta but also along to recent years.
+A journey back in time which helps you visualize how life was when Mdina was still the capital city of Malta but also along in recent years.

 Immerse yourself in a world that has gone by.
 Roam the narrow and winding streets of the old capital, which are still the lining houses and palaces of the Maltese.

 Observe the untouched architecture spreading several eras of conquerors.
 With only 300 residents, the streets are frequently empty.
 Only the main central roads are very active with visitors.